daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 - TimeSync <br>
 Hardware time MUST be syncronized with server time.
 The Thing+ Gateway can, however, syncronize time automatically.
-If you use the Thing+ Gateway, there`s nothing required for you to do related to time syncronization.
+If you use the Thing+ Gateway, theres nothing required for you to do related to time syncronization.
 The Thing+ Gateway handles everything.

 - Store DB <br>
 If your network is disconnected, the Thing+ Gateway saves sensors values to local storage.
 The saved sensor values will be published after the network is reconnected.